maiska/qubes-doc.rtd/user/templates/windows/windows-qubes-4-1.rst

 .. warning::

-      **Caution:**       This temporary patch may cease to work if it so pleases Microsoft some time.
+      **Caution:**       This temporary patch may stop functioning at Microsoft’s discretion at some point in the future.

 - The installation of Windows 11 may require an internet connection to grab a Microsoft ID.
 This is currently true only for the home addition, but will probably extend to the Pro edition, too.
 A workaround to bypass the internet connection requirements of the Windows 11 setup has been published that currently works for version 21H2 but may be blocked some time in the future by Microsoft: